 8. Mining, energy and resources

-Given Australia's industry mix, this sector contributes a significant share of R&D claims, with $1.48 billion in claimed expenditure in 2022-23.
+Given Australia's industry mix, this sector contributes a significant share of R&D claims, with roughly $1.48 billion in claimed expenditure in 2022-23.
 Eligible activities typically include new extraction or processing methods, equipment performance in harsh environments, energy efficiency improvements, and resource recovery techniques.

-Source: ATO, R&D Tax Incentive Transparency Report 2022-23, Table 3 (published September 2025).
+Source: ATO, R&D Tax Incentive Transparency Report 2022-23 (published September 2025).

-What these eight areas have in common
+What do these eight areas have in common?

 Eligible R&D activity, regardless of industry, has three consistent features: a problem that cannot be solved using current knowledge, multiple possible approaches with uncertain outcomes, and a structured process of testing and refinement that generates new knowledge.

 Ineligible work, by contrast, applies known solutions to predictable problems, follows routine production or development practices, and produces outcomes that a competent professional could have determined upfront.
-The program is designed to fund risk-taking that genuinely advances technical knowledge, not work that is merely complex, expensive, or commercially novel.
+The program is designed to fund risk-taking that genuinely advances technical knowledge, not work that is merely complex, expensive or commercially novel.

 Have Questions About Your R&D Eligibility?

-Contact Us Today →What changed for income years from 1 July 2025
+Contact Us Today →What changed for income years from 1 July 2025?

 Key takeaway

 The most common R&D claims in Australia are not necessarily the ones that look the most innovative on the surface.
-They are the ones where the business was forced to ask: "Will this actually work, and how do we prove it?"
+They are the ones where the business was forced to ask: will this actually work, and how do we prove it?
 When that question cannot be answered without experimentation, you are in R&D territory.

 42 Advisory provides end-to-end R&D Tax Incentive advisory, from eligibility assessment and AusIndustry registration through to ATO schedule lodgement and audit support.
 We also support clients with business tax services and CPA accounting to keep R&D claims aligned with broader compliance.